-- 1.4. \\\\\True/False: WAR and WAW hazards are NOT true dependencies. - 1.5.
+- 1.4.
+True/False: WAR and WAW hazards are NOT true dependencies. - 1.5.
 (Static / Dynamic) scheduling refers to the compiler having responsibility to reorder instructions to obtain parallelism. - 1.6.
-Indicate which of the following items are supported by inclusion of the ROB: \\\\\ (precise exceptions / memory disambiguation). - 1.7.
-Direct mapped caches are equivalent to $(\underline{1} / \mathbf{n})$ way set-associative caches. - 1.8.
+Indicate which of the following items are supported by inclusion of the ROB: (precise exceptions / memory disambiguation). - 1.7.
+Direct mapped caches are equivalent to (1 / n) way set-associative caches. - 1.8.
+Fine-grained multi-threaded processors switch execution of threads (on each cycle / when a long-latency event occurs like a cache miss). - 1.9.
 Which of the following is NOT a reason the ROB is required to support speculative execution where branches are predicted and dispatch of instructions continues. - a.
 The need to buffer results but not write them back until confirmed that the instruction should execute - b.
 The need to selectively flush speculatively executed instructions - c.
-The need to select the appropriate data or tag for source operands - 1.9.
+The need to select the appropriate data or tag for source operands - 1.10.
 True/False: Simultaneous multithreading refers to the process of executing instructions from different threads on separate processor cores at the same time.